wangwenx190/framelesshelper/README.md

 ### Windows

 - If DWM composition is disabled in some very rare cases (only possible on Windows 7), the top-left corner and top-right corner will appear in round shape.
-The round corners can be restored to square again if you re-enable DWM composition.
+The round corners can be restored to square if you re-enable DWM composition.
 - There's an OpenGL driver bug which will cause some frameless windows have a strange black bar right on top of your homemade title bar, and it also makes the controls in your windows shifted to the bottom-right corner for some pixels.
 It's a bug of your graphics card driver, specifically, your OpenGL driver, not FramelessHelper.
 There are some solutions provided by our users but some of them may not work in all conditions, you can pick one from them:
   - Upgrade your graphics card driver to the latest version.
   - Change your system theme to "Basic".